MoralisWeb3/streams-beta/README.md

     chains: [EvmChain.ETHEREUM.hex] // punks are on ethereum mainnet
     description: 'all cryptopunk transfers', // your description
     tag: 'cryptoPunks', // give it a tag
+    topic0: 'PunkTransfer(address,address,uint256)', // topic0 is the event signature
     type: 'contract' // contract as CryptoPunks is a contract,
     abi: {
       "anonymous":false,